teddyng/OpenGL-TankMazeGame/README.md

 4pm - Demonstrator and supervisor arrives, demonstrator helped me with shooting, turns out I just have an resetting loop, so it ball doesn't shoot, change that quickly, probably still have 20 minutes until it is my turn for marking.

 5pm - Is now my turn, 'make' the programme and I got a systematic error, he went on to the next guy when I try to sort it, I 'make clear' and 'qmake' and 'make', is working, I am so happy.
 Final mark is 87%

+## How to run my program

+Linux: Download Model, commom and tank folder, open terminal in the tank folder, type ./tank Mac Xcode: Download Model, commom and tank folder, google how to run openGL in Xcode, run the program

+## What I have learned

 Is has been a very hard journey and compared to a hackathon, there's no free food, no drinks...
 I didnt have time for implementing physics, but it has been the best two days of my life, I learned OpenGL and C++ in two days.
 I am so confident by Monday, I had been helping other to their problems.
 And lastly thank you to coursemate 1-5, without their help, I would not have got to this point.